priyatam/lighttable-plugin-guide/README.md

 What we just did is not possible in any IDE, except for Emacs.

-IDEs like Sublime or Vim let you configure them with a variety of plugins and options, but won't modify or distribute their behavior at runtime.
-Their plugins' portability is limited by their language (python or emacs-lisp), and simple things in one IDE may not be simple in another.
-What's more, unlike others, Lighttable plugins are written in a platform independent language, clojurescript, that compiles to javascript on browser or node.
+IDEs like Sublime or Vim let you configure them with a variety of plugins and options, but won't distribute and modify their behavior at runtime.
+Their plugin portability is limited by their language (Python or Emacs-lisp), and simple things in one IDE may not be simple in another.

-Modifying the excution in any step of a command's life cycle, using a single langauge across the wires, is the kind of stuff that empowers lispers.

-Now it's all yours.

-For further insight, re-read Granger's seminal essay: [The IDE as Value](http://www.chris-granger.com/2013/01/24/the-ide-as-data/).
+For example,
+ > You can't print a variable containing "hello world" and pipe its resulting String back into your IDE, on any part of your IDE, using nothing but your IDE, without modifying its source.

+We just did it, and wasn't that simple?

+What's more:

+> Lighttable plugins are written in a platform independent language, Clojurescript, and compiles to Javascript running on the Browser or Node.
+Modifying the behavior of an app and any step of its life cycle, using  commands from a native langauge understood across borders, enables intelligent, highly contextual, infinitely customizable systems.

+Now it's yours, from a concept that shows how to do this, to [The IDE as Value](http://www.chris-granger.com/2013/01/24/the-ide-as-data/).

-## Other chapters
+## Chapters

-TODO.
+In the following chapters, we'll take the simple gist example and push it further.
+We'll add oAuth, add a lightweight git workflow, among other cool things, right here inside Lighttable.

+See `drafts` on github branches, and 'Star' for updates.

 ## Status

 Working Draft.

-For other chapters, see `drafts` github branch.

-Pull requests or suggestions are welcome.
+I'm still learning, pull requests or suggestions are welcome.

 ## LICENSE